25 Types Of Pesto To Try Before You Die

 The rise of some seriously unusual pestos

-That’s only the beginning, though.
-Hang out in as many farm shops as we do, and you'll find different types of pestos featuring onion, rocket, chilli, squash, aubergine, beetroot, and much more.
+That's only the beginning, though.
+Hang out in as many farm shops as we do, and you'll find different pestos featuring onion, rocket, chilli, squash, aubergine, beetroot, and much more.
 There's even one that must get the proud citizens of Genoa crying into their pasta: vegan curried cauliflower pesto!